SK Telecom (NYSE:SKM) Upgraded to B at TheStreet

-TheStreet upgraded shares of SK Telecom (NYSE:SKM) from a c rating to a b rating in a research report sent to investors on Friday morning, TheStreetRatingsTable reports.
+TheStreet upgraded shares of SK Telecom (NYSE:SKM) from a c rating to a b rating in a research note released on Friday, TheStreetRatingsTable reports.

-A number of other research analysts have also recently commented on the stock.
-Goldman Sachs Group began coverage on shares of SK Telecom in a research report on Thursday, August 20th.
+A number of other analysts have also recently commented on SKM.
+Zacks Investment Research cut shares of SK Telecom from a buy rating to a hold rating in a research report on Tuesday, September 15th.
+Goldman Sachs Group initiated coverage on shares of SK Telecom in a research report on Thursday, August 20th.
 They set a buy rating on the stock.
-Zacks Investment Research lowered shares of SK Telecom from a buy rating to a hold rating in a research note on Tuesday, September 15th.
-One research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have assigned a buy rating to the company.
-SK Telecom has an average rating of Hold and a consensus price target of $23.00.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the stock.
+The stock presently has a consensus rating of Hold and a consensus price target of $23.00.

 SK Telecom Co, Ltd. provides wireless telecommunication services in South Korea.
 It operates in four segments: Cellular Services, Fixed-Line Telecommunication Services, E-Commerce Services, and Other Businesses.
 The Cellular Services segment offers wireless voice and data transmission services; cellular global roaming services; interconnection services; Internet of Things solutions; and platform services, as well as sells smartphones and basic phones, tablets and other Internet access devices, and wearable devices.